 - Open the image file you want to crop into the Preview app in Mac OS X

-- Click the “Editor Toolbar” button, it’s located on the right side of the general image toolbar and looks like a little pencil
+- Click the “Editor Toolbar” button, it’s located on the right side of the general image toolbar and looks like a toolbox or a little pencil

 - Now choose the “Rectangular Selection” tool, it’s usually set by default but you can double-check this by choosing it from the left-most pulldown menu of the Editor Toolbar

 - Draw the desired rectangle on the image to the region of the picture you wish to crop

 - Press Command + K keys to crop the picture, or go to the “Tools” menu and click the “Crop” option to complete the crop, the image will immediately crop down to the section that was drawn within the rectangular selector tool

 - Go to the “File” menu and choose “Save” or “Save As” as desired to save the cropped version of the image